CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ## Last changes:
 #### Usually after node changes have to reload/re-wire nodes within existing workflow, or open the latest workflows from the nodepack's **Workflow** folder.
+- Image recycler create pixel perfect same result like the original image, if metadata saved by Primere Meta Saver.
+Example: **Primere_full_workflow.json**
+- File saver's .png files compatible with A1111 and civitai
 - Add model concept (SD, SDXL, Cascade, Flux, etc...) to the image save path
-- Trigger for aetshtetic score to control automtic image saver
+- Trigger for aetshtetic score to control automatic image saver
 - Renewed sampler with random / serie of noise variant
 - Renewed detailer/refiner nodes, use external checkpoint and networks
 - Flux support, 1 click selector